ASSOCIATION FOCUS 2022 ISSUE 2

 Consider how to do that.
 The first step should mirror the same process you went through when deciding on the association’s direction.
 Think about your association’s purpose and what it does for members.
 Envision the kind of magazine that will be most valuable to them.
 That’s the magazine you want to create.

 Next, explain the association’s purpose and share information about how the association is doing when it comes to helping members and achieving important goals.
 Pay attention to important industry questions and listen to what members say at conferences and workshops.
-Monitor social media discussions and comments, too.
+Monitor social media discussions and comments as well.
 Also, conduct regular surveys to find out more about what matters to your members.
 Center the magazine’s content on the issues you think are top-of-mind for them.
 Make the magazine a forum for industry leaders and important industry perspectives.
-Answer “how to” and “what is” questions for them, so they don’t have to hunt down answers somewhere else.
+Answer “how to” and “what is” questions for them so they don’t have to hunt down answers somewhere else.
 Your magazine should build the association community by showcasing opportunities to meet other members.

 Offer magazine space to sponsors.
 Spotlight their organizations and customize benefits for them.
 Also, you should offer valuable information to members and give them reasons to pay their dues.
 Although some information can be free, reserve the rest for members only.